Frequently Asked Questions

 Note: Timers and Temperatures are now part of Care sessions during illness.
 On mobile you can show separate Timers and Temperatures tabs again under Settings → Display & navigation for everyday use outside a care session.

-The main intentional difference is push notifications: only the mobile app can remind you on the lock screen with local alerts.
+• Push notifications — only the mobile app can remind you on the lock screen with local alerts.
 The website does not schedule those device notifications.
 Details are in Push notifications (mobile only).

 How do I open reports or shared links? +

-• Shared reports opened from a link work in the browser even if you’re not logged in, as long as you have the correct report ID and share code from the person who sent the link.
+Shared reports opened from a link work in the browser even if you’re not logged in, as long as you have the correct report ID and share code from the person who sent the link.

 Why am I asked to accept terms or policies? +